 If you’re planning to build a digital product, you should think about how to address your future users’ needs and predict potential risks early.
-Building a minimum viable product will help you learn how or if your app’s core idea serves real users.
-You will get valuable feedback and solidify your business strategy.
-Read our list of good practices for building a successful MVP.

 There’s a long list of benefits that come with building a minimum viable product before committing to the full scope of your project.

 - The most obvious advantage is that you can quickly deliver value to end-users.
 This gives you the opportunity to gather feedback while minimizing development costs.